AT-Publishing/website/_posts/2016-07-17-ta-divergence.md

 ---
 layout: blog
 title: "Technical Analysis: Divergences"
-description: "Technical analysis is something that newbie crypto-traders search for a lot while the sheer amount of resources is astounding.
-Often, the little Youtube channels are the best since they are managed by people who make living of trading and don't have as much time to promote the Youtube channel - which is why most often you will not hear about them."
+description: "Technical analysis is something that newbie crypto-traders search for a lot while the sheer amount of resources can be intimidating."
 category: "trading"
 permalink: ta-divergences/
 image: